Hachikoi-the-creator/FCCamp1/notes.md

 - it's extra functionality added to your backend
 - It this case they are functions that allow us to read data from the fron-end

-# Overal end of video
+# Overal end of video 1
 - Since we will be working whit a database, we need to use Asyn await, in all the controllers, or that we will use another packaje `express-async-handler`
+- CRUD (Create Read Update Delete), just a combo of asycn await to work whit the database, allows to do CRUD whit the goals :D

+### From
+TraversityMedia